danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

             plt.show()

 This function called *plot_top_returns_bar_chart* that uses the plotly package will plot period returns as bar charts within subplots using a plotly color scheme *'Blues'*.
 This function is quite complex to achive the desired result and format.
-It uses a pivot function to create a pivot table dataframe that shifts returns under Tickers.
+It uses a pivot function to create a pivot table dataframe that shifts returns under the security class type columns.
 It also uses the math package to calculate the number of subplots.
-It requires a returns dataframe and period type as input parameters.
+It requires a returns dataframe, security class type and period type as input parameters.

         import math

-        def plot_top_returns_bar_chart(df_tmp, period):
+        def plot_top_returns_bar_chart(df_tmp, security_class, period):

             """
-            Plots a bar chart of returns based on the specified period for multiple tickers.
+            Plots a bar chart of returns based on the specified period for multiple security classes.

-            Parameters:
+            Args:
                 - df_tmp: DataFrame containing return data.
+                - security_class: A string indicating the security class type ('Sector', 'Industry Group', 'Industry', 'Sub_Industry', 'Ticker')
-            - period: Time period for x-axis labeling ('Year', 'Quarter', 'Month', etc.).
+                - period: A string indicating the period type ('Year', 'Quarter', 'Month', etc.).
             """

             if period == 'Daily':
                 raise ValueError("Too many periods to support number of subplots.")

-            tickers = df_tmp['Ticker'].unique()
+            security_classes = df_tmp[security_class].unique()

             # Create a Label column based on the period
             if period == 'Year':